2025 Storm Events in Cape Coral

 - Exposed or corroded fasteners on metal roofs

 25% Rule: Repair if damage is isolated and roof is under 15-20 years old with no recurring leaks.
-Replace if multiple areas are damaged, underlayment is deteriorating, roof is over 20 years old, or repair costs exceed 30-50% of replacement cost.
+Replace if multiple areas are damaged, underlayment is deteriorating, roof is over 20 years old, or repair needs are extensive relative to roof value.

 Cape Coral at a Glance